ZenHubIO/API/README.md

 You can use our webhooks to fetch or store your ZenHub data, in real time, across services like Slack, Gitter, Spark, HipChat, or something custom!

-To set up an integration, head on over to our [Dashboard](https://dashboard.zenhub.com/), navigate to your organization, and select the **Integrations** tab.
+To set up an integration, head on over to our [Dashboard](https://app.zenhub.com/app/dashboard), navigate to your organization, and select the **Slack & Integrations** tab.
 From there, you may choose one of the 5 services (Slack, HipChat, Gitter, Spark, or Custom).

 For instructions, you'll notice the `How to create a webhook` link changes dynamically based on the service you select.
 Simply choose a repository with which to connect, add an optional description, paste your webhook, and click "Add" to save your new integration.